OutSquareCapital/OutQuantLab/CONTRIBUTING.md

 Welcome to this project!
 This guide outlines the conventions to follow to maintain code consistency and ensure seamless integration of contributions.

----

-## 📌 General Principles

-1. **Preferred Paradigm**: Functional programming (FP) is the default.
-Functions should be pure whenever possible.
-2. **Data Structures**:
-   - If a data structure repeats, use a dataclass with `slots=True` but **without methods** (it serves as a struct).
-   - A class **with both attributes and methods** should only be used if maintaining an internal state is necessary.
-3. **Strict Type Annotations**:
-   - **All** variables, function arguments, and return types must be explicitly typed.
-   - Type aliases (`TypeAlias`) must be used where appropriate.
-   - Type hints must align with the project's `custom_types.py` and `custom_classes.py` standards.
-   - Deprecated typing module (List instead of list for example) must NOT be used
-4. **Linting and Formatting**:
-   - **Ruff** is used for linting and import formatting.
-   - **Pylance** must run in strict mode.
-   - All inlay hints must be enabled.
-5. **Code Style**:
-   - Use `pyproject.toml` for formatting rules.
-   - Follow `black`'s default line length (88 characters).
-   - Avoid unnecessary one-liners for better readability.
-6. **Imports**:
-   - Group imports: standard library first, third-party libraries next, then project-specific modules.
-   - Use explicit imports whenever possible.

----

 ## ✅ Writing Code

 ### 1. Functions and Typing